jdinatale/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10641
 ```

-Because there were 8 days which were not included in the initial analysis because they had no data, replacing these with average values for each interval caused a slight decrease in the  mean and median values.
+Since there were 8 days which were not included in the initial analysis because they had no data, replacing these with average values for each interval caused a slight decrease in the  mean and median values.
 Summing up the average steps per interval (calculated above) gives

 ```r